meta-company/makex/documents/source/workspaces.md

 ## Workspace File

-Aside from setting the {envvar}`WORKSPACE<WORKSPACE>` environment variable, one may create `WORKSPACE` files at the root of a Workspace.
+Aside from setting the {envvar}`WORKSPACE<WORKSPACE>` environment variable, one may create a `WORKSPACE` file at the root of a Workspace.
-This will let makex know the directory with the `WORKSPACE` file is the root of the Workspace.
+This will let Makex know the directory with the `WORKSPACE` file is the root of the Workspace.

 This is simply an empty file (at the moment), though it may be expanded with other functionality.